AirPorter

 As a UX Researcher and Designer, I worked with our team to conduct user research and draw insights that informed our final product.
 I also led the design of both our beacon and mobile app prototypes, which we ultimately used to present in a final demo.

-Airports are often a source of stress and anxiety for many travelers, and rightfully so.
-From long security lines to constant flight delays to lost baggage, people often have had negative experiences at airports.
-Ask anyone, and they're probably ready with their most recent airport horror story.
+Airports are notorious sources of stress for travelers.
+From long security lines to unexpected flight delays to lost baggage, people often have had at least one negative experience at the airport.

 contextual inquiry

 We began our research by conducting contextual inquiry with 5 participants who had recently traveled through an airport.
-Our goals were to identify key problems that were addressable with IoT solutions, as well as to understand which types of travelers we should target in future research.
-Our main insight was that:

 Travel Needs May Vary, But Clear Information is Key